 Strong writing skills matter, but technical fluency seals the deal.
 To become a technical writer, you need enough programming knowledge to read source files, spot potential problems, and structure content logically.

 Markdown and documentation platforms like Confluence or MadCap Flare keep delivery smooth, while information architecture skills help readers find answers fast.
-Modern technical writers pair strong prose with hands-on programming experience.

 To begin your journey as a technical writer, start by writing walkthroughs for open-source projects or fixing neglected README files for known projects.
-Those contributions become portfolio pieces hiring managers can easily see.
+Those contributions become portfolio pieces that hiring managers can easily see.

 Technical writing pros: